Won't Go Home Without You

 "Won't Go Home Without You" is a song by American band Maroon 5.
 It was released on November 19, 2007, as the third single from their second studio album It Won't Be Soon Before Long (2007).

-Musical content

-The guitar lines in the song are somewhat similar to The Police single "Every Breath You Take", which makes the moment at the end of the music video where Levine is watching the female character somewhat coincidental.
+The guitar lines in the song are somewhat similar to The Police single "Every Breath You Take".
+In 2022, Billboard ranked it as the tenth best Maroon 5 song of all time.

-During their It Won't Be Soon Before Long Tour, Levine used an audience call and response of the lead guitar part of the chorus as an introduction to the song.

 Critical reception

 Reviews for "Won't Go Home Without You" have been generally positive, although some were mixed.
 Music journalist Robert Christgau gave a positive review on the album as well as the song, saying "The devilishly memorable "Won't Go Home Without You" combines confidence with affection rather than macho."
 Channel 4 called the song "[the] musical equivalent of a dog's fart at the dinner table" and gave it just one star out of a possible ten.
 Digital Spy gave the song two stars out of five, calling the song's lyrics "as cold, functional and ruthlessly effective as a state-of-the-art refrigerator".